 1. Tackle allergens before they hit.

 Kids head back to school during a time when ragweed allergies, hay fever and asthma outbreaks are at high risk.
-It can be difficult, as parents, to determine if your child has an allergy or has caught an infection after going back to school.
+It can be difficult, as parents, to determine if your child has an allergy or has caught an infection.
 A whole house air purifier can trap pollen, reduce bacteria in the air and prevent viruses, which means your child can feel relief and comfort at home … where it matters most.

 2. Sleep easy.

-Alarm clocks get turned off and bedtimes get forgotten during the long summer months — make sure you get your kids back into the swing of things before the first day of school.
+During the long summer months, alarm clocks get turned off and bedtimes get shifted.
+Make sure you get your kids back into the swing of things before the first day of school.
 But between cozy pillows and plush blankets, beds are attractive places for more than just your little ones.
 Germs, allergens and dust mites are found in abundance in the bedroom.
 Wash your linens regularly and make sure your home doesn’t have high humidity, which is the perfect breeding ground for dust mites.

 3. Sharing is caring.